-Yes, we’re all told it’s “normal” to lose up to 100 hairs a day (and who exactly came up with that number, by the way?), but when you feel clumps of hair running down your back after shampooing, see it on your pillow in the morning, and glean shocking glimpses of your scalp when your hair is wet or unstyled, you know something is not right.
+Although it’s normal to lose up to 100 hairs a day, when you feel clumps of hair running down your back after shampooing, see it on your pillow in the morning, and glean shocking glimpses of your scalp when your hair is wet or unstyled, you know something is not right.

 The good news is that thinning hair, at any age, doesn’t have to be something you just live with or try and cover up.
 There is a reason for it, and oftentimes you can get your beautiful locks back.